 If you can manage to get a set of 6 to 5 small tires, then you can make a dummy to practice with.
 You just need to manage a stand to place those tires.
 But be sure to attach the tires firmly.
 We recommend using gloves during practice.
 The last thing you would want is a pierce in your hand because of any sharp edges.

 A punching bag’s job cannot be 100% executed by any other substitute.
 With that being said, the options we provided here are the best you can do to start your punching workouts.
+You can also make punching bag out of pillows at home.
 These have the best combination of safety and effectiveness.

 We suggest you start shadow boxing with wrist weights.
 When you get comfortable with an increased amount of weight, go for punching mitts or tires.
 But remember that punching mitts are a two-man job whereas you can work alone with tires.
 But whatever you do, make sure that it’s not hurting you.